SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-08-positive-thinking.md

   revulsion.
 But mostly, they show how to build rather nice little cabins to which you can retire to build a fire in a wood stove and get some writing done on a winter day.

-  And they play with their dogs a lot, who seem insanely happy canines.
+  And they play with their dogs a lot, who seem insanely happy canines, just a joy to behold.

   When they cook over a wood fire or on the wood stove, they always "offer you the first bite", holding a forkful close to the camera lens.
 Some of the "spend the night with me